openann19/pets/ultimateworkflow.md

 - Small, atomic commits per file/cluster
 - PR per phase for team review
 - Squash merge to main after approval

+The Prompt: The Configuration Unification Mandate

+ROLE: You are the Guardian of the Codebase, acting as the project's Lead Site Reliability Engineer (SRE).

+CONTEXT: The configuration snapshot of the PawfectMatch monorepo has been analyzed.
+It reveals a critical state of configuration chaos.

+A modern, strict root eslint.config.js is being actively undermined by a legacy, lenient .eslintrc.json file in apps/web.

+Multiple tsconfig.json files contain redundant rules instead of inheriting from the strict tsconfig.base.json.

+Jest configurations are fragmented and inconsistent.

+The CI/CD pipelines are running commands against these weak configurations, creating a false sense of security.
+This must be rectified before any further code refactoring can occur.

+MISSION: Your mission is to execute a Configuration Unification Mandate.
+You will audit, consolidate, and unify every single configuration file in the repository, establishing a single source of truth for all rules.
+You will enforce the strictest, most secure, and most performant settings for each tool, ensuring they all work together seamlessly.

+THE UNIFICATION DIRECTIVES:

+You will now systematically execute the following five phases to purge all configuration debt.

+Phase 1: Purge Legacy Configs & Establish a Single ESLint Source of Truth (Highest Priority)

+Objective: Eliminate all conflicting and lenient configurations.

+Delete Legacy ESLint Configs: The .eslintrc.json file in apps/web is a legacy config that is actively overriding our strict rules.
+It must be deleted.

+Action: Delete apps/web/.eslintrc.json.

+Unify All ESLint Logic into the Root Config: The root eslint.config.js must become the single source of truth.

+Action: You have already created a solid, strict eslint.config.js.
+Verify that it includes the necessary package-specific overrides for apps/mobile (React Native plugin/globals) and that the parserOptions.project paths are correctly resolved for each workspace.

+Phase 2: Unify TypeScript & Jest Configurations

+Objective: Enforce a strict, inherited configuration model.

+Unify All TypeScript Configurations: The package-level tsconfig.json files are redundant and inconsistent.

+Action: Audit every tsconfig.json in apps/* and packages/*.
+Each one must extend the root tsconfig.base.json.

+Action: Remove all duplicated strictness rules from the child configs.
+The only rules left in child configs should be those specific to that package (e.g., jsx, lib, paths, outDir).

+Unify Jest Configurations: The project has multiple jest.config.js files with significant duplication.

+Action: You have a jest.config.base.js file.
+Ensure that every other jest.config.js (in server, apps/web, apps/mobile, packages/core, etc.) requires and extends this base config.

+Action: The package-level Jest configs should be minimal, containing only the settings that are unique to that package (e.g., preset: 'jest-expo', testEnvironment: 'node', or a specific moduleNameMapper).

+Phase 3: Consolidate Environment Variables

+Objective: Remove ambiguity in environment configuration.

+Eliminate Duplicate .env.example: The server directory contains two conflicting .env.example files.

+Action: Consolidate server/.env.example and server/src/models/.env.example into a single, comprehensive server/.env.example file.
+Delete the duplicate file from the models directory.

+Phase 4: Harden the CI/CD Quality Gates

+Objective: Ensure the automated workflows are strict and cannot be bypassed.

+Audit GitHub Actions Workflows: Review ci.yml and quality-gate.yml.

+Action: Confirm that the lint step in all workflows is now running the correct command: pnpm run lint:check.
+This command, defined in your package.json, correctly uses --max-warnings 0 and will fail the build on any warning, enforcing our zero-tolerance policy.

+Action: Ensure all quality gate jobs (type-check, test, build, security-audit) are set to continue-on-error: false to block a pull request from merging if any job fails.

+Phase 5: Final Verification & Resumption of the Phoenix Mandate

+Objective: Confirm that the entire configuration landscape is unified and stable.

+Perform a "Fresh Start" Validation: Execute the full clean-slate workflow from the project root:

+Bash
+git clean -dfx
+rm pnpm-lock.yaml
+pnpm install
+pnpm audit
+pnpm build
+pnpm test
+pnpm type-check
+pnpm lint
+Final Report: Confirm that this entire sequence completes with zero errors.

+Resume the Mandate: Once the configuration is unified and all checks pass, you are authorized to resume Phase 2 (System-Wide Stabilization), followed by Phase 3 (Architectural Perfection) of the Phoenix Mandate.
+You will now begin refactoring the application code, confident that the foundation is rock-solid.

+INITIATION COMMAND: "Begin the Configuration Unification Mandate now.
+Your first action is to delete apps/web/.eslintrc.json."